1979 One for Pops and His Family

 Absent from the highly competitive AL East pursuit were the Yankees.
 The two-time defending champs started sluggish under manager Bob Lemon—said to be emotionally detached from the job following his son’s offseason death.
-Injuries befell Reggie Jackson and closer Goose Gossage, who missed three months after a clubhouse brawl with Cliff Johnson.
+Injuries befell Reggie Jackson and closer Goose Gossage, who missed three months after a clubhouse brawl with designated hitter Cliff Johnson, soon to be shipped off to Cleveland.
 Billy Martin, contracted to return in 1980, took over early for Lemon in June—but any chance that he could heat up the war drums was stopped cold on August 2, when catcher Thurman Munson was killed while piloting his plane in Ohio.
 Jackson may have been the embodiment of the Yankees, but Munson was their heart; his death killed the Yankee season.

 Hooking up with, and ultimately bowing out to, the Baltimore Orioles in the ALCS would be the California Angels, a franchise lacking any previous postseason experience—though its roster was thick with players who had plenty of it elsewhere.